megawattka/kover/README.md

 ```

 The main reason why i created this project is that Motor - official async wrapper for mongodb, uses ThreadPool executor and it's just a wrapper around pymongo.
 In general thats slower than clear asyncio and looks more dirty.
-- 02.12.24 UPDATE: pymongo added async support but its kinda slow same as sync version. pymongo's code looks dirty and have lots of unnecessary things. kover almost 2-3 times faster than pymongo.
+- 02.12.24 UPDATE: pymongo added async support but its kinda messed up and not clear. pymongo's code looks dirty and have lots of unnecessary things. kover almost 1.5-2 times faster than pymongo.

 # Status
 it still missing features. <br>
 e.g: **bulk write API** and **Compression**<br>
 but its already very cool! <br>
-ill be happy if someone can help me implement missing features.

 # Dependencies
 - All platforms.
 - pymongo 4.10.1 (latest for now) or later.
-- python 3.10.6
+- python 3.10
-- im using MongoDB 7.0 but it should also work on MongoDB 6.0
+- MongoDB 6.0+ (not sure about older versions)
 - pydantic 2.10.6 or later

 # Features
-almost all features from pymongo.
+Almost all features from pymongo.
 All auth types are supported.
 Integration with Pydantic supported.
 this lib was built for new mongod versions.
 All features that were marked as DEPRECATED in docs
 were NOT added.
 See docs for references